Estimating heterogeneous treatment effects with right-censored data via causal survival forests: Simulation study

 We run the above methods on the following simulation designs.
-In each, we generated covariates independently from a uniform distribution on $[0,1]^p$ with $p = 5$ and, as discussed following Assumption \ref{assu:positivity}, always consider the capped survival time $T_i \leftarrow T_i \land T_{\max}$ as our target outcome.
+In each, we generated independent covariates from a uniform distribution on $[0,1]^p$ with $p = 15$.
+We consider two estimands, the restricted mean survival time (RMST) and survival probability.
+For the first estimand, the truncation time is listed in the simulation settings; for the second estimand, we consider surviving past the 90-th percentile of $U$.
+The Supplementary Material shows results when the covariates have a non-diagonal covariance matrix $V$ with entries $V_{ij} = 0.5^{|i - j|}$.

 {\it Setting 1.} We generate $T$ from an accelerated failure time model, and $C$ from a Cox model,